adventuregamestudio/ags-manual-source/GeneralSettings.md

 There used to be an option for Save Game integration with Windows Vista, it was called **Enhanced save games**.
 Since this feature support was removed in modern versions of Windows, this option has been removed since AGS 3.6.0 as well.

-### Sound

--   **Play sound when the player gets points** - controls whether a sound effect is played when the player scores points.
-If so, you can select an audio clip here (but you have to have some imported in your game before doing this).

 ### Text output